oneill-aoifesarah/hangman-portfolio-project/README.md

 - Originally, I intended to have a simple overview of the Hangman game.
 - Originally, I also hadn't accounted for the displaying of letters which had been already guessed

 As I navigated this project, I noted the importance of including these features as an intrinsic part of building a more responsive, fully rounded Hangman game which would ensure the game was more responsive to users needs and their overall experience.
-As such, I adapted the inital overview message to include a sequenced list of rules to guide the user through how to play the Hangman game, and the conditions attached to the maximum attempts available.
+As such, I adapted the initial overview message to include a sequenced list of rules to guide the user through how to play the Hangman game, and the conditions attached to the maximum attempts available.
 Further more, I adapted my code to ensure that letters already guessed by the user were displayed with a print message guiding the user on the same and ensuring they could guess an alternative letter.

 Go back to [Table of contents](#table-of-contents)